 Virtual Material Matters: It’s in the Details

-The Thirteenth Annual “Material Matters: It’s in the Details” conference takes place online on January 20, 2024.
+The Fourteenth Annual “Material Matters: It’s in the Details” conference takes place virtually on January 25, 2025.
 We invite you to join us online for this conference on material culture spanning 1609-1815.

-This conference is only available online through Fort Ticonderoga’s Center for Digital History, streaming through Zoom Webinars.
+This conference is only available online through Fort Ticonderoga’s Center for Digital History, streaming through Zoom.
 A laptop, tablet, or smartphone is required to participate in the conference.
-Advanced registration is required.
-Registration and session information will be available in the summer of 2023.
+Advanced registration is required — registration and session information will be available in late summer of 2024.

-Participants will receive a Zoom link three days before the conference by email (a reminder link will be sent the morning of the conference as well).
+Participants will receive a Zoom link three days before the conference by email and a reminder link will be sent the morning of the conference.
+This interactive virtual conference allows participants to ask questions of each presenter using the “Q&A” button.